omennemo/eleventy-base-blog/posts/firstpost.md

   - blogposts
 layout: layouts/post.njk
 ---
 Writing blogs is a challenge for me.
-I think this comes with the territory when you possibly have impostro syndrome.
+I think this comes with the territory when you possibly have impostor syndrome.
 I thought the response to the blog will help me with this.

 ## Why do it?